Engelch/ConfigShell/doc/git-gee.pandoc2.md

 ### Putting a git Repository under git-gee

 Image that you want to put the repository  `./git-repo` under git gee.
-As the first step, create an encyrption password.  `git gee` uses symmetric encryption.
+As the first step, create an encryrption password.  `git gee` uses symmetric encryption.
 This allows you to add users at any time to the repository.
 Create a file with the name of the repository and the suffix `.gee.pw`.

 ``` shell
 ./git-repo/README.md